Minor Blues Chords for Guitar [12 Chord Studies]

 - Since I’ve Been Loving You – Led Zeppelin

-Now that you’ve got a list of tunes to check out, and some background on the minor blues, you’re ready to take that knowledge to the fretboard.
+Now that you’ve got a list of tunes, and some background on minor blues, take that knowledge to the fretboard.

 Minor Blues Chords – Basic Changes

-The first minor blues chord progression uses the most basic changes in the key of D minor.
+The first minor blues progression uses the basic changes in the key of D.

 Notice that these three chords fall in the same place as their major blues counterparts.